505(b)(2) drug development pathway has steadily become more appealing to drug developers

-What is a 505b2 Drug Product?
+What is a 505(b)(2) drug product?

-The FDA defines a 505(b)(2) application as “an NDA that contains full reports of investigations of safety and effectiveness, where at least some of the information required for approval comes from studies not conducted by or for the applicant, and for which the applicant has not obtained a right of reference or use, including, for example, the Agency’s finding of safety and/or effectiveness for a listed drug or published literature.”1
+“[A 505(b)(2) is] an NDA that contains full reports of investigations of safety and effectiveness, where at least some of the information required for approval comes from studies not conducted by or for the applicant, and for which the applicant has not obtained a right of reference or use, including, for example, the Agency’s finding of safety and/or effectiveness for a listed drug or published literature.”1

 Drug development companies are therefore able to leverage existing regulatory data on an already approved NCE and supplement the package with new information relevant to their new product, typically with additional CMC and clinical data.